Scott Atchison: Boston Red Sox

 On December 7, 2009, Atchison signed a one-year, incentive laden contract with the Red Sox.
 Atchison was recalled by the Red Sox on May 5, 2011.
 On May 20, 2011, Atchison notched his 1st ever career save against the Cubs.
 On July 15, 2012, the Red Sox placed him on the 15-day disabled list, retroactive to the previous day, because of a forearm strain in his right elbow.
 On August 16 he was transferred to the 60-day disabled list to make roster space for newly acquired pitcher, Pedro Beato.
 Atchison returned to the active roster on September 12.
 On November 30, Atchison was non-tendered and became a free agent.

 New York Mets

 On January 29, 2013, Atchison signed a minor league contract with the New York Mets.
-On June 18, 2013, Atchison was activated from the disabled list to help out the bullpen.
-He became a free agent on December 2, 2013, after being non-tendered.
+On June 18, Atchison was activated from the disabled list to help out the bullpen.
+He became a free agent on December 2, after being non-tendered.

 Cleveland Indians

 Atchison signed a minor league deal with the Cleveland Indians on January 6, 2014.
-He signed a one-year extension with a team option on August 19, 2014.
+He signed a one-year extension with a team option on August 19.
 With the Indians in 2014, Atchison finished 6–0 with a 2.75 ERA.
 He pitched in 70 games.

 Atchison was designated for assignment on June 23, 2015.
 He was released by the Indians on June 28, 2015.

 Minnesota Twins

-On July 4, 2015, Atchison signed a minor league deal with the Twins.
+On July 4, 2015, Atchison signed a minor league contract with the Minnesota Twins.
 He was released on July 15, having requested a release after not being promoted to the majors.